Obtaining an External Residential Placement

 2. The Panel

 The External Placement Panel will meet monthly.
-It will be chaired by the Divisional Manager, Looked After Children and will include the following personnel: Divisional Manager Looked After Children; Unit Manager Residential, Assistant Director Clinical Commissioning Group (CCG's), CCG's advisor, Principal Improvement Manager Inclusion (Learning Service), Education Advisor, Finance Officer.
+It will be chaired by the Divisional Manager, Looked After Children and will include the following personnel: Divisional Manager Looked After Children; Unit Manager Residential, Assistant Director Integrated Care Board (ICB's), ICB's advisor, Principal Improvement Manager Inclusion (Learning Service), Education Advisor, Finance Officer.

 The remit of the panel will be: